 Provides more than 120 templates for Writer, Calc, and Impress.
 Available in several languages.
 After you have installed this extension, you will find the templates under File > New > Templates and Documents.
-From Sun Microsystems.
-Freeware.

-Template Changer
+Template Changer (for Writer)

 Adds two new items to the File > Templates menu in Writer that allow you to assign a new template to the current document or to a folder of documents.
 All styles and formatting will be loaded from that template and the document will behave as it was created using that template.
-Open source.